Stop the

 Step 02 · The Lawsuit

 Trump, his sons, and the Trump Organization sue the IRS and Treasury because a contractor leaked their tax documents.
-Trump's legal theory: each online view of a leaked-return article constituted a $1,000 statutory violation — an unprecedented claim that, if accepted, would sum to $10 billion in damages.
+This case (Trump v.
+IRS) would later be "settled" to establish the $1.776B Anti-Weaponization Fund.

 Docket No. 1:26-cv-20609